TomAugspurger/TomAugspurger.github.io/content/posts/azure-batch-pyspy.md

 ## This fix

 "Fixing" this is pretty easy.
-The Python SDK for Azure Blob Storage includes the option to set a timeout.
+The Python SDK for Azure Blob Storage includes the option to set a `read_timeout` when creating the connection client.
 Now if the download hangs it should raise a `TimeoutError`.
 Then our handler will automatically catch and retry it, and hopefully succeed.
 It doesn't address the actual cause of something deep inside the networking stack hanging, but it's good enough for our purposes.

+Update: 2023-02-28.
+Turns out, the "fix" wasn't actually a fix.
+The process hung again the next day.
+Naturally, I turned to this blog post to find the incantations to run (which is why I wrote it in the first place).

+As for getting closer to an actual cause of the hang, a colleague suggested upgrading Python versions since there were some fixes in that area between 3.8 and 3.11.
+After about a week, there have been zero hangs on Python 3.11.

 [py-spy]: https://github.com/benfred/py-spy
 [goes-glm]: https://github.com/stactools-packages/goes-glm